 Spring 2024 Gender Studies Courses

-In the list below, the courses designated as the Gender Studies Capstone class for Spring 2024 are highlighted and marked with an *.
+In the list below, the courses designated as the Gender Studies Capstone class for Spring 2024 are marked with an *.
 If you are in your final semester of gender studies coursework, you must get your capstone course pre-approved before the semester starts and preferably before you register for the course.
 Email Dr. Barrio for more information or to get approved to take the capstone.

 Course | Description | Class Meets | Instructor |